 Center for East Asian Garden Studies

-The Huntington’s Center for East Asian Garden Studies promotes exchange among scholars and garden professionals on the long-standing and sophisticated East Asian traditions of garden making.
-With the Huntington’s renowned Chinese and Japanese gardens as a foundation, it also aims to make these traditions accessible to a wide audience and oversees a full program of lectures, workshops, symposia, exhibitions, and occasional performances.
+The Huntington's Center for East Asian Garden Studies promotes innovative scholarship on the traditions of garden-making in China, Japan, and Korea.
+Furthering the educational mission of the Huntington's Chinese and Japanese gardens, the Center makes these traditions accessible to wide audiences through lectures, workshops, symposia, exhibitions, and performances.

 Music in the Chinese Garden

 Enjoy traditional Chinese music every Wednesday afternoon in the Garden of Flowing Fragrance.

 Second Monday of every month, 11:30 a.m.–3:30 p.m.

 Learn about the history of the Japanese Garden's ceremonial teahouse and the traditions behind its use.
 Informal tours are offered at 20-minute intervals.

 An Afternoon of Pingtan

 Jan.
 20, 2019